FallenStar08/AutoDimMonitor/Readme.md

 - **Event-Driven:** Uses WinEventHooks (no stinky timers).
 - **Portable:** Configurable via `.ini` file.
 - **Lightweight:** Tiny footprint, runs in the background.
+- **Blacklist:** Ignore specific windows (like overlays or system tools) that shouldn't trigger brightness.
+- **Debug Mode:** On-screen overlay to see exactly which windows are being detected.

 ## Prerequisites